pavizhi/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

-# Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals
+## Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals

-## Name :
+## Name :	B.PAVIZHI
-## Roll no:
+## Reg no:212221230077
-## Date of experiment :
+## Date of experiment : 06/11/22

+## Aim:
-## Aim: To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
+        To configure internal ADC for LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
-## Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+## Components required:
+        Proteus ISIS professional suite, Kiel μ vision 5 Development environment

  ![image](https://user-images.githubusercontent.com/36288975/198947663-2d75f694-880a-4bc0-be67-8c2d4125fdb6.png)

 Figure-01 ADC pins in LPC2148 ARM 7 controller

- ## Theory
+ ## Theory :
 Analog to Digital Converter (ADC) is used to convert analog signal into digital form.
 LPC2148 has two inbuilt 10-bit ADC i.e. ADC0 & ADC1.
 •	ADC0 has 6 channels &ADC1 has 8 channels.
 •	Hence, we can connect 6 distinct types of input analog signals to ADC0 and 8 distinct types of input analog signals to ADC1.